kloimhardt/blog/docs/_posts/2023-03-16-competence-comprehesion.markdown

 ---
 Let's take a simple example: you go into a grocery store in Italy.
 You look where the fridge is and grab a piece of butter.
 You go to the cashier, pay and leave.

 You know the universal rules: butter must be in a fridge, one needs to pay before getting out.
+One does not have to speak Italian to get by in Italy.

 Rules are first of all something you need to understand.
 You do not necessarily have to know their reasons.
 You learn and subsequently understand the rules by standing by, you grasp them by watching your parents or people etc.